tum-phoenix/drive_teensy_main/README.md

 ## Build

-In PlatformIO just hit the build button and magic happens.
-Currently only tested in Win10.
+In PlatformIO just hit the build button and magic happens....